-[(3)](4) Quarters of coverage:
+(4) Quarters of coverage:

-(a) SSA reports quarters of coverage through the quarters of coverage history system (QCHS).

-(b) An alien lawfully admitted for permanent residence under the INA who has 40 qualifying quarters as determined under title II of the Social Security Act, including qualifying quarters of work not covered by Title II of the Social Security Act, based on the sum of: quarters the alien worked; quarters credited from the work of a parent of the alien before the alien became 18 (including quarters worked before the alien during their marriage if they are still married or the spouse is deceased.
+- (a) SSA reports quarters of coverage through the quarters of coverage history system (QCHS). - (b) An alien lawfully admitted for permanent residence under the INA who has 40 qualifying quarters as determined under Title II of the Social Security Act, including qualifying quarters of work not covered by Title II of the Social Security Act, based on the sum of: quarters the alien worked; quarters credited from the work of a parent of the alien before the alien became 18 (including quarters worked before the alien was born or adopted); and quarters credited from the work of a spouse of the alien during their marriage if they are still married or the spouse is deceased.

-(i) A spouse may not get credit for quarters of a spouse when the couple divorces prior to a determination of food stamp eligibility.

-(ii) If eligibility of an alien is based on the quarters of coverage of the spouse, and then the couple divorces, the alien's eligibility continues until the next recertification.
-At that time, the caseworker shall determine the alien's eligibility without crediting the alien with the former spouse's quarters of coverage.

-(c) Disputing quarters: If an applicant disputes the SSA determination of quarters of coverage reported by QCHS, the individual may participate for up to six (6) months pending the results of an SSA investigation.
+- (i) A spouse may not get credit for quarters of a spouse when the couple divorces prior to a determination of food stamp eligibility. - (ii) If eligibility of an alien is based on the quarters of coverage of the spouse, and then the couple divorces, the alien's eligibility continues until the next recertification.
+At that time, the caseworker shall determine the alien's eligibility without crediting the alien with the former spouse's quarters of coverage. - (c) Disputing quarters: If an applicant disputes the SSA determination of quarters of coverage reported by QCHS, the individual may participate for up to six (6) months pending the results of an SSA investigation.
 The individual or HSD must have requested an investigation from SSA in order to participate.
-The household is responsible for repayment of any food stamp benefits issued for such individual during the investigation if SSA determines that the individual cannot be credited with 40 quarters of coverage under Title II of the Social Security Act.

-[(4)](5) Federal means-tested benefit: After December 31, 1996, a quarter in which an alien received any federal means-tested public benefit, as defined by the agency providing the benefit, or actually received food stamps is not creditable toward the 40-quarter total.
+The household is responsible for repayment of any food stamp benefits issued for such individual during the investigation if SSA determines that the individual cannot be credited with 40 quarters of coverage under Title II of the Social Security Act. - (5) Federal means-tested benefit: After December 31, 1996, a quarter in which an alien received any federal means-tested public benefit, as defined by the agency providing the benefit, or actually received food stamps is not creditable toward the 40-quarter total.
 A parent's or spouse's quarter is not creditable if the parent or spouse actually received any federal means-tested public benefit or actually received food stamps in that quarter.
-If the alien earns the 40th quarter of coverage prior to applying for food stamps or any other federal means-tested public benefit in that same quarter, the caseworker shall allow that quarter toward the 40 qualifying quarters total.

-(a) Federal means-tested benefits include, but may not be limited to, benefits from:

-(i) the food stamp program;
+If the alien earns the 40th quarter of coverage prior to applying for food stamps or any other federal means-tested public benefit in that same quarter, the caseworker shall allow that quarter toward the 40 qualifying quarters total. - (a) Federal means-tested benefits include, but may not be limited to, benefits from: - (i) the food stamp program; - (ii) the food assistance block grant programs in Puerto Rico,

-(ii) the food assistance block grant programs in Puerto Rico, American Samoa, and the Commonwealth of the Northern Mariana Islands;
+American Samoa, and the Commonwealth of the Northern Mariana Islands;

-(iii) supplemental security income (SSI);

-(iv) TANF block grant under Title IV of the Social Security

-Act.

-(b) For purposes of determining whether an alien has or has not received a federal means-tested benefit during a quarter, the definition of federal means-tested benefit shall not include:

-(i) medical assistance under Title XIX of the Social Security Act (medicaid) for emergency treatment of an alien, not related to an organ transplant procedure, if the alien otherwise meets eligibility for medical assistance under the state plan;

-(ii) short-term, non-cash, in-kind emergency disaster relief;(iii) assistance or benefits under the National School Lunch
+- (iii) supplemental security income (SSI); - (iv) TANF block grant under Title IV of the Social Security Act. - (b) For purposes of determining whether an alien has or has not received a federal means-tested benefit during a quarter, the definition of federal means-tested benefit shall not include: - (i) medical assistance under Title XIX of the Social Security Act (medicaid) for emergency treatment of an alien, not related to an organ transplant procedure, if the alien otherwise meets eligibility for medical assistance under the state plan; - (ii) short-term, non-cash, in-kind emergency disaster relief; - (iii) assistance or benefits under the National School Lunch Act; - (iv) assistance or benefits under the Child Nutrition Act of 1966: - (v) public health assistance (not including any assistance under Title IX medicaid) for immunizations, and testing and treatment of symptoms of communicable

-Act;

-(iv) assistance or benefits under the Child Nutrition Act of

-(v) public health assistance (not including any assistance under Title XIX medicaid) for immunizations, and testing and treatment of symptoms of communicable diseases, whether or not such symptoms are caused by communicable diseases;
+XIX medicaid) for immunizations, and testing and treatment of symptoms of communicable diseases, whether or not such symptoms are caused by communicable diseases;